open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 - {@link Whisper.markdown | Markdown}: A Whisper presenting content formatted with Markdown.
 - {@link Whisper.confirm | Confirm}: A Whisper presenting the user with the choice to say Yes (Confirm) or No (Reject) to a prompt.
-- {@link Whisper.listWhisper | List}: A Whisper presenting a data list, with the ability to expand the list and show additional data.
+- {@link Whisper.list | List}: A Whisper presenting a data list, with the ability to expand the list and show additional data.
 - {@link Whisper.form | Form}: A Whisper presenting a form that the user can complete, and then submit (or reject).
 - {@link Whisper.disambiguation | Disambiguation}: A Whisper presenting a list of links that the user can click on and send an event back to the Loop.